 Refined white sugar or other processed sugars and sweeteners (sorbitol, mannitol, maltitol, erythritol).
 Use local honey, Stevia, coconut sugar, maple syrup, or Billington’s Molasses sugar.

-Margarine which damages cells.
+Margarine because it damages our cells.
 Use a spread with coconut, linseed, palm oil (sustainably sourced) or flaxseed oils.
-Or use raw grass-fed butter.
-I use Isigny Sainte-Mere Unpasturised Salted Butter from Ocado.
+Or use raw grass-fed butter such as Isigny Sainte-Mere Unpasturised Salted Butter.

-Skimmed milk – use raw/unpasteurised organic grass-fed full fat milk.
+– use raw/unpasteurised organic grass-fed full-fat milk.
 Real Milk–full-fat, unprocessed milk from pasture-fed cows–contains vital nutrients like fat-soluble vitamins A and D, calcium, vitamin B6, B12, and CLA (conjugated linoleic acid, a fatty acid naturally occurring in grass-fed beef and milk that reduces body fat and protects against cancer).
 Real milk is a source of complete protein and is loaded with enzymes.
-Raw milk contains beneficial bacteria that protects against pathogens and contributes to a healthy flora in the intestines.
+Raw milk contains beneficial bacteria that protect against pathogens and contribute to healthy flora in the intestines.
 Culturing milk greatly enhances its probiotic and enzyme content, making it a therapeutic food for our digestive system and overall health.
 I use Gazegil Organics for a monthly delivery of raw milk which I freeze and use to make kefir. https://www.gazegillorganics.co.uk

 Refined salt.
-Substitute with Himalayan pink salt or Celtic sea salt or other whole mineral salt is a health food full of health boosting trace minerals.
+Substitute with Himalayan pink salt or Celtic sea salt or other whole mineral salt is a food full of health-boosting trace minerals.

 There isn’t much point in spending any money on therapies or supplements until you have made changes to the lifestyle choices that could be contributing to poor nutrition.